 Start at Bergdorf Goodman and then head down Fifth Avenue to Tiffany & Co., Saks Fifth Avenue and more.
 Don’t forget to look up at the decorations on some of the buildings like Harry Winston, Cartier; among others while you’re at it!

-I absolutely love the Saks light show that happens outside the store every ten minutes.
-The music, display and lights is a little slice of magic across the street from the Rock Center Christmas tree.
+I absolutely love the Saks light show that happens outside the store every ten minutes once it is dark out.
+The music, display and lights is a little slice of magic across the street from the Rockefeller Center Christmas tree.

 Take a detour from the Christmas windows along Fifth Avenue and pop over to The Palace Hotel’s courtyard to see their gorgeously adorned tree (where these photos were snapped.)
 The entrance to the courtyard is off of Madison Avenue.

-A personal favorite holiday tradition of mine!
-It is so special to get dressed up and see this beautiful ballet.
+A personal favorite holiday tradition of mine is to get dressed up and see The Nutcracker at Lincoln Center!
+It is so special to get all dressed up, have a fun dinner beforehand and see this beautiful ballet.
 The first time I saw it I was awe-struck.
 Do not miss buying tickets to this beautiful performance.
+It delights every, single year.

 There are several places to skate in New York this time of year, but I love the Wollman rink in particular since you get to take in the park and the towering buildings above.
 A few things to note to make your visit better: 1. it is cash only; 2. no bags are allowed on the ice so plan accordingly and 3. it is pricey so you may want to plan to stay awhile!
 Bring a snack to have while you rest your feet.